The Incit teams

 Objectives of the research programs

-Our team is interested in understanding the development and modulation of inflammatory responses, with a particular interest in several diseases: tuberculosis, enteric viral infections and Crohn's disease.
-In particular, our project aims to use regulatory immune responses as new targets for the development of novel immunotherapy protocols applied to diseases associated with severe inflammatory events.
+Our team is interested in understanding the development and modulation of immune responses by the gut microbiota in various inflammatory contexts , such as chronic inflammatory bowel diseases and gastrointestinal GvHD.
+Our project aims in particular to use regulatory immune responses as new targets for the development of original immunotherapy protocols applied to pathologies associated with severe inflammatory events.

 Research projects

-- the development of synthetic immunomodulators to control inflammatory responses (directed by B. Pitard).
+- the development of synthetic immunomodulators to control inflammatory responses, partly via the modulation of DP8α Tregs (axis led by B. Pitard).

 Graphic summary